CUBRID/cubrid-manual/en/admin/systemtap.rst

 Version
 -------

-To execute SystemTap scripts in CUBRID, you should use SystemTap 2.2 or higher
+To execute SystemTap scripts in CUBRID, you should use SystemTap 2.2 or higher.

 The below is an example to install SystemTap in CentOS 6.3.
-Checking version and installing this can be different among Linux distributors.
+Checking version and installing SystemTap can be different among Linux distributors.

 1. Check the current version of the installed SystemTap.